 1) Investing in individual bonds

-The only way to invest in individual bonds is to buy it directly from the issuer (for example, the company) and it is similar to purchasing an IPO.
-However, for the average investor this can be quite difficult, as most issuers only offer bonds to certain investors, typically institutional investors.
-Although, if you are interested in a particular bond, your broker may be able to arrange this for you.
-They should provide you with the paperwork and a prospectus.
+The only way to invest in individual bonds is to buy them directly from the issuer (for example, the company) and it is similar to purchasing an IPO.
+However, for the average investor, this can be quite difficult, as most issuers only offer bonds to certain parties – typically institutional investors.
+Although, if you are interested in a particular bond, you may be able to find a broker who may be able to arrange this for you.
+They should provide you with the paperwork and a prospectus with more information on the opportunity.
 It is important that you read the prospectus carefully before investing.

 As investing in individual bonds is out of reach for most retail investors, to gain exposure to this market an alternative are bond funds.
 These investment funds are made up of various bonds and other debt instruments, and there are a number of ways to access them.